 Each Board Committee has a Charter summarising the role, rights, responsibilities and membership requirements for that Committee.
-The Board annually reviews the charters of the Board committees and their performance against those charters.
-The Board committee charters can be found at: www.sparknz.co.nz/about/governance.
+The Board annually reviews the charters of the Board committees and their performance against those charters, with the last review conducted in November 2019.
+The Board committee charters can be found at: www.sparknz.co.nz/about/governance

 The Board is responsible for appointing committee members and Chairs according to the skills, experience and other qualities they bring to the Committee.
 All Spark committees are comprised of a majority of independent directors.
-The Chair is entitled to invite persons to attend Committee meetings as deemed necessary.
+A Committee Chair is entitled to invite persons to attend Committee meetings as deemed necessary.
 Spark management and employees can only attend Committee meetings at the invitation of the Committee.

-Specific Committee memberships and attendance information are outlined on page 100 of the 2019 Annual Report.
+Specific Committee memberships and attendance information are outlined on pages 103 & 105 of the 2020 Annual Report.